bvandewe/cml-cloud-manager/deployment/nginx/README.md

 # Nginx Reverse Proxy

-The Nginx service acts as the single entry point for the CML Cloud Manager production stack.
+The Nginx service acts as the single entry point for the Lablet Cloud Manager production stack.
 It handles routing, SSL termination (optional), caching, and security headers.

 ## Configuration

-The main configuration file is located at `deployment/nginx/conf.d/cml-cloud-manager.conf`.
+The main configuration file is located at `deployment/nginx/conf.d/lablet-cloud-manager.conf`.

 ### Routing